Z Axis Completion Almost

 [vimeo 374277351 w=640 h=564]

 So yeah, the video just looks like a motor starting and stopping, and admittedly, that is what it is.
-But the rotary encoder on the motor is actually used to rotate the motor exactly 0.
+But the rotary encoder on the motor is actually used to rotate the motor exactly 0.8 revolutions via a P-regulator.
+And now, the opto-switch is also conected so the arduino is detecting every time a full revolution is completed.

 A Close Shave